-Since breast cancer diagnosis and treatment requires access to the knowledge and skill of a variety of professionals, as well as various types of specialized equipment and facilities, it makes sense that the quality of care might vary depending on where treatment is received.
+Since breast cancer diagnosis and treatment requires access to the knowledge, cooperation and skill of a variety of breast cancer professionals, as well as various types of specialized technicians, equipment and facilities, it makes sense that the quality of care might vary depending on where treatment is received.

 The best care involves the services of many skilled professionals, treatment that conforms to best practices and is based on recent research, a concerted effort to protect patients from harmful side effects such as lymphedema and cardiomyopathy, a minimum of treatment delays, active and effective quality assurance systems, as well as the availability of genetic testing and counseling, psychological support, and evidence-based complementary medicine.